0800 0567 253

 Apply for this course here:

-The course is designed to cover a range of key texts, exploring William Shakespeare, F. Scott Fitzgerald, E. M. Forster, Alice Walker and Carol Ann Duffy, the aim being for you to discover a wide range of diverse writing and to enable you to hone your skills with regards to essay writing and research.
+This A Level English Literature course is designed to cover a range of key texts - exploring Shakespeare, F. Scott Fitzgerald, Forster, Alice Walker and Carol Ann Duffy - the aim being for you to discover a wide range of diverse writing and to enable you to hone your skills with regards to essay writing and research.
 You will learn through class discussion, which will involve reading ahead and presenting your ideas.
 You will need to have a genuine interest in literature.

-- Paper one is 1 hour 30 minutes long, closed book (Othello and poetry)
+- Paper 1 is 1 hour 30 minutes, closed book (Othello and poetry)

-- Paper two is 1 hour 30 minutes, open book – The Great Gatsby, A Room with a View (TBC), unseen prose
+- Paper 2 is 1 hour 30 minutes, open book (The Great Gatsby, A Room with a View (TBC), unseen prose)

 - Pre-1900 poetry